 Before ES6, var was the only way to declare variables in JavaScript.
 At first glance, it seems like a “pretty normal” syntax 🤷.

-However, the behavior of var variables had certain “peculiarities” that were not very intuitive for programmers.
+However, the behavior of var variables had certain “peculiarities”, which were unintuitive for programmers.

-In short, using variables with var, instead of working like most languages, did it “its own way”.
+In short, the use of variables with var, instead of working like most languages did, did it “its own way”.

 Allow me to add a bit of humor to the matter 😊.